Thursday, August 13, 2020

 Opening Hours starting Wednesday, September 9

 All branches, except Port Kells, are open with new modified hours.
 The Port Kells branch is open for holds pick-up and returns.
-Due to its small size, it isn't open for browsing yet.
-You can find all branches new hours on our locations page.
+Due to its small size, it isn't open for browsing.
+You can find all branch hours on our locations page.

 - Holds pick-up